 What is Selvage, Grain, Bias - In Conclusion

 Knowing and understanding what is selvage and these three terms will assist with fabric purchases as well as cutting and trimming a garment.
-It is useful to know about the way fabric works and understand what a warp and a weft are as well as the selvage and grain as this is how fabric is made.
-The added understanding of the bias completes the three terms used to define fabric and how to take the right direction to use your fabric to the best advantage.
+It is useful to know about the way fabric works and understand what a warp and a weft are, as well as the selvage and grain, as this is how the fabric is made.
+The added understanding of the bias completes the three terms used to define fabric.